 The only complexities that arise in designing an asynchronous FSM compared to a synchronous FSM is synchronizing inputs to the rising edge or falling edge of a clock.
 In this lab, we chose to synchronize our inputs to the rising edge of the clock.
 Otherwise, designing an asynchronous FSM was very similar to designing a synchronous FSM.

+Good.
+Work on using precise language – it is important in technical writing that you pick the correct words so that someone else could follow your procedure.

+Rubric: Organization = 2 Quality = 1.5 Amount = 2 Technical Content = 1.5

 Appendix:

 VHDL